hargoniX/bachelor/thesis/thesis.typ

 However, the structure of the descriptors themselves is drastically different.
 The read ones contain a large amount of meta information this time as can be seen in @adv_tx_read, the relevant pieces for our basic configuration
 are:
-1. The Packet Buffer Address, it points to the data that we wish to send
+1. The Packet Buffer Address, it points to the data that we wish to send.
 2. The PAYLEN, it contains how large the packet is as a whole.
-As we again only use single descriptor packets this has the same value as DTALEN
+As we again only use single descriptor packets this has the same value as DTALEN.
 3. The DTYP contains what kind of descriptor we are using since the hardware also supports a legacy format.
 This is always set to the advanced format in our driver.
-4. The DCMD is a bit vector for a series of options, the relevant ones for our configuration are:
+4. The DCMD is a bit set for a series of options, the relevant ones for our configuration are:
    1. DEXT which indicates that we use advanced descriptors as well
    2. RS which makes the hardware report the status of the descriptor by setting the DD bit
    3. IFCS which makes the hardware compute the Ethernet CRC frame checksum for us
    4. EOP which has the same semantics as in receive descriptors
-5. The STA which has a single relevant field, the DD bit with the same semantics as in receive descriptors
+5. The STA which has a single relevant field, the DD bit with the same semantics as in receive descriptors.

 The procedure to send a packet is very similar to the receive one, we insert a read descriptor at the beginning of the section that is owned by the software and advance the TDT.
 Eventually, the hardware picks up on the new descriptor,